kubafeqt/OneTab-Order/README.md

 **Orders OneTab (browser addon) tabs.**

-This tool organizes tabs exported from the OneTab browser extension.
+This tool help you to organize tabs exported from the OneTab browser extension.

 ## Features